adnanhaq30/blog/_posts/2022-03-01-CORS-Misconfigrations.md

 2. **Access-Control-Allow-Origin: * (which conveys that all domains are allowed)**
 3. **An error if the cross-origin requests are not allowed (which conveys that access is not allowed)**

-**Preflight requests:** Any request with the method of **PUT and DELETE** is deemed as unsafe methods because they affect the integrity of server data.
-Therefore, before these requests are made to the server, an extra **OPTIONS** request is sent by the browser, this request is called preflight check request.
-There are several headers that need to be sent with options request:
+**Preflight requests:** Any request with the special HTTML Methods eg (**PUT/PATCH/DELETE**) is deemed as unsafe methods because they affect the integrity of server data.
+Therefore, before these requests are made to the server, an extra pre-flight **OPTIONS** request is sent by the browser, this request is called preflight check request.
+Because its always sent before browser makes the actual request.

+The following information is sent to the server in the pre-flight request:

 - **Origin** — The origin header that would be included with the actual request being made by the website.
 - **Access-Control-Request-Method** — The method of the actual request being made by the website.